henryhyu/claude-code-agents-hooks-documentation/docs/architecture.md

 # Architecture Documentation

-This document provides a comprehensive overview of the architectural decisions, design patterns, and technical choices that shape the Anthropic Style GitHub Page project.
+This document provides a comprehensive overview of the architectural decisions, design patterns, and technical choices that shape the Claude Code Agents Hooks Documentation Guide project.
 Understanding this architecture will help developers make informed decisions when extending or modifying the codebase.

 ## Table of Contents